namdiep-239/VISP-for-Denso/example/servo-denso/ai_module/README.md

 The `_edgetpu.tflite` model contains a custom op that **cannot** run on CPU.
 The script automatically selects the correct model based on hardware availability.

+Both models detect **two classes**: class 0 = `cylinder`, class 1 = `cube`.
+The script filters all detections to class 0 only before returning a result — cube detections are discarded regardless of confidence score.

 ## Configuration — config.json

 ```json